hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 	.attr("height", h);
 ```

+Actually we do not have anything yet here.
+Only an empty svg box with a width and hight.
+It needs data to create something in it!

 ### Adding Data
 To 'bind' your data to the DOM is the next step.
 With D3 you can connect data like .csv or in our case a GeoJSON file.
 We will use a GeoJSON with the country shapes of the whole world!

 :arrow_forward: Download the world dataset from https://github.com/NieneB/Webmapping_for_beginners/tree/gh-pages/data